sokoide/design-patterns/book/05_day5_behavioral_3.md

-# Day 5: Complex Flows and Responsibilities (Behavioral Patterns Part 2)
+# Day 5: Managing State & Responsibility (Behavioral Patterns Part 2)

 Finally, it's the last day, Day 5!
-So far, we've learned 18 patterns.
-Today, we'll cover patterns that are a bit more complex but truly shine when building large-scale systems and frameworks—patterns for the "connoisseur."
-If you understand these, you're no longer a "design pattern beginner."
+Today, we will learn advanced patterns for controlling the flow of a system, saving past states, and managing the "state" of objects itself.
+Understanding these will allow you to smartly implement complex business flows, Undo/Redo features, and complex state transitions.

-Today, we will learn the following 5 patterns:
+Today, we will learn the following three patterns:

-1. **Chain of Responsibility**: The art of passing the buck
+1.  **Chain of Responsibility**: The aesthetics of passing the buck
-2. **Mediator**: The traffic cop
+2.  **State**: Moody objects
-3. **Memento**: Turning back time
+3.  **Memento**: Let's turn back time
-4. **Visitor**: Adding functionality without changing structure
-5. **Interpreter**: Creating a language

 ---

-## 19. Chain of Responsibility
+## 10. Chain of Responsibility

-### 📖 Story: Call Center
+### 📖 Story: The Call Center

 A customer calls with a complaint.

-1. First, an "operator" answers.
-If they can resolve it, the call ends there.
+1. First, the "operator" answers.
+If it can be solved there, it ends.
-2. If not, it's escalated to a "leader."
-If they can resolve it, it ends.
+2. If not, it's passed to the "leader."
+If solved, it ends.
-3. If still unresolved, a "manager" steps in.
+3. If still not, the "manager" comes out.
-    The responsibility is "passed along (chained)" to the next person until someone who can resolve the issue is found.
+    The responsibility is "passed along (chained)" until someone who can solve the problem is found.

 ### 💡 Concept

-Requests are passed sequentially through a chain of objects until an object that can handle the request is found.
+Passes requests along a chain of handlers.
+Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.

 ```mermaid
 classDiagram